fjcollyer/3D-Driving-AI-PPO/README.md

 ### Web Application
 The 3D web application, developed using Three.js, is the user interface that simulates a car driving on a racetrack.
 It operates in two modes:

-- **Training Mode:** In this mode, the web app makes approximately 4 API calls per second to the Flask API, sending data about the car's state, including its distance from the track edges in seven directions.
-This state is calculated using raycasting or similar mathematical techniques.
+- **Training Mode:** In this mode, the web app makes approximately 4 API calls per second to the Flask API, sending data about the car's state.
+This includes its distance from the track edges in seven directions, calculated using raycasting.
 The API, in turn, responds with actions derived from the model.
 - **Normal Mode:** When not in training mode, the web app directly loads and runs pre-trained models using TensorFlow.js.
 This mode does not require interaction with the Flask app and runs entirely in the browser.

 ### Python Flask TensorFlow App